 All this leaves us vulnerable to actual invading pathogens and creating illness in our lives.

-We’ve all experienced some degree of fatigue, exhaustion and burn out in our lives.
+We’ve all experienced some degree of fatigue, exhaustion, feeling tired all the time or burnt out in our lives.

 Whether it’s during school exams, meeting that deadline, having a newborn child, dealing with family pressures or running a business.

 The irony is, burning ourselves out by chasing money, notoriety or a status symbol goes especially awry because we consistently do our best work when we’re filled up.

 Our best work comes when we’re full of energy, vibrancy, excitement, enthusiasm, connection and able to let the creative energy flow through us, that feeling when time just disappears and we produce magical output, effortlessly.

 We all know what that feels like too.